 The Child Protective Investigator notifies the Child Placing Agency, Licensing Authority (ACHA, DCF, APD), primary case manager of children involved in report, Intake and Placement Unit Supervisor, CBCCF County Director and CBCCF Licensing Manager of all institutional reports received involving a facility (residential group care) or foster home located in Orange or Osceola County.
 The CPI Supervisor assigned to the Institutional Unit schedules the staffings which are held every other week.
-The DCF Supervisor sends the notification to CBCCF and other parties, and CBCCF makes additional notifications to the Case Management Agency staff.
+The DCF Supervisor sends the notification to CBCCF and other parties, and CBCCF makes additional notifications to Case Management Agency staff.
 The CPA and CBCCF Licensing Manager who attend the staffings are responsible for ensuring follow-up to any licensing corrective actions that are determined necessary.

 When the Florida Abuse Hotline receives information regarding a child placed in a foster home that does not meet the criteria for an abuse report, they will document this information as a "foster care referral."
 The Hotline will send this information to the Child Protective Investigation Unit Supervisor assigned to the Institutional Unit.
 The supervisor will review the referral and forward to the Intake and Placement Unit, CBCCF Licensing Director and designee for tracking.
 Intake and Placement will forward the referral to the Child Placing Agency assigned to support the foster home.
 The Child Placing Agency licensing staff will respond to the home within the designated time period and take appropriate action based on their findings.
-The outcome is relayed in writing to the CBCCF Licensing Director designee, who reviews the information and documents the information in FSFN.
-Once entered, the CBCCF Licensing Director approves the note and closes the referral as complete.
+The outcome is relayed in writing to the CBCCF Licensing Manager7 who reviews, approves the information and documents the information in FSFN.